 How To Cook Trout and Steelhead

 Learning how to cook trout after your successful day of fly fishing can be almost as much fun as the day itself.
 There are many different ways people have found to cook trout and steelhead.
-Baked, grilled, fried or smoked; all makes for good eating.
+Baked, grilled, fried or smoked: All make for good eating.

 Preparation Tips Before Cooking Trout